Uniforms of the United States Army: Mess uniform

-The white mess uniform is similar, but features a white mess jacket and black high-waisted trousers instead.
-The trousers are the same for all ranks.

 Physical training uniform

 The Army Physical Fitness Uniform (APFU), manufactured by UNICOR and adopted in 2013, is modular, with individual pieces that can be combined or eliminated depending on physical training conditions.
 All parts of the uniform are styled in black and gold and include track jacket, short-sleeve and long-sleeve T-shirts, track pants, and stretchable running trunks.
-The uniform was released on October 1, 2014.
-No standard shoe style is specified to be worn; soldiers are expected simply to purchase commercial running shoes.
-Shoes with profane or vulgar logos, however, as well as "toe shoes" (such as the Vibram FiveFingers running shoe), are prohibited.
+The uniform was released in October 2014.
+No standard shoe style is specified to be worn.
+Soldiers are expected simply to purchase commercial running shoes.
+Shoes with profane or vulgar logos, as well as "toe shoes", such as the Vibram FiveFingers running shoe, are prohibited.

 Special ceremonial units

 U.S. Army uniform regulations define a class of "special ceremonial units" (SCUs), which include guards units and bands, that are authorized to wear distinctive uniforms – in lieu of the Army Service Uniform – for public duties, including state arrivals, official funerals, change-of-command and retirement ceremonies, and the presidential inaugural parade.